Buffalo Blue Cheese Bread

 Once your bread is done toasting, turn on your broiler on high to heat up.
 That’s how you finish the bread.

 Then take your hot sauce and spread it all over the bread surface.
 I like to use Franks hot sauce but any buffalo-style hot sauce will work.
 You want the bread pretty much covered in hot sauce.
 Frank’s is the perfect hot sauce for this.
-I don’t recommend anything else.

 Then take your topping mixture and spread it evenly over the bread.

-The key thing here is to not over fill the bread.
-Don’t worry about using all the filling, you might have some leftover.
+The key thing here is to not overfill the bread.
+Don’t worry about using all the filling, you might have some leftovers.
 Just make sure there’s a nice even layer over the bread.
 It’s a pretty rich layer so no need to pile it super high.

 As a final touch, and the thing that makes this all really buffalo is to sprinkle on some blue cheese right on top.

-To finish this guy off, BROIL the bread on high for about 2-3 minutes until the cheese is just starting to brown and the edges on the bread are good and toasted and golden brown around the edges.
+To finish this guy off, BROIL the bread on high in your oven for about 2-3 minutes until the cheese is just starting to brown and the edges on the bread are good and toasted and golden brown around the edges.